-C.1.3.7 New aquaculture in an authorised area - discretionary activity
+C.1.3.6 New aquaculture in an authorised area - discretionary activity

-New aquaculture activities in an area aquaculture activities are authorised to occupy in the common marine and coastal area, including a change of species or farming method, the erection or placement of structures and any associated discharge of contaminants, are discretionary activities.
+New aquaculture activities, in an area that aquaculture activities are authorised to occupy in the common marine and coastal area, including a change of species or farming method, the erection or placement of structures and any associated discharge of contaminants, that are not restricted discretionary activities under the Resource Management (National Environmental Standards for Marine Aquaculture) Regulations 2020 are discretionary activities.

-- Erection or placement of structures in, on, under or over any foreshore or seabed, any incidental disturbance of the foreshore or seabed, and any incidental deposition of substances onto the foreshore or seabed (s12(1)). - Occupation of the common marine and coastal area with aquaculture activities (s12(2)). - A change of species or farming method in an area aquaculture activities are authorised to occupy in the common marine and coastal area (12(3)). - Discharge of contaminants (including feed) or water to water associated with the aquaculture activities (s15(1)).
+- Erection or placement of structures in, on, under or over any foreshore or seabed, any incidental disturbance of the foreshore or seabed, and any incidental deposition of substances onto the foreshore or seabed (s12(1)). - Occupation of the common marine and coastal area with aquaculture activities (s12(2)). - A change of species or farming method, in an area aquaculture activities are authorised to occupy in the common marine and coastal area (12(3)). - Discharge of contaminants (including feed) or water to water associated with the aquaculture activities (s15(1)).